ktinh02/PhanLeKimTinh2102058/README.md

   - Any **datasets** or supporting files required for the tasks.
 #### Homework List
 1. [Homework 1: Calculate Probability](./Homeworks/Hw1/hw1.py)
-   - Objective: Calculate the probability of an event occurring based on user input.
-   - Includes: A Python script (`hw1.py`) that demonstrates error handling, user input, and calculations.

 *More homeworks will be added as the course progresses.*